-Photon Nudging is an advanced control technique for artificial micro swimmers, which we have developed with the group of Prof. Haw Yang at the chemistry department at Princeton University.
-Due to the rotational Brownian motion of micro swimmers, their directional motion only persists for a short time.
+Photon nudging is an advanced control technique for artificial micro-swimmers which we have developed with the group of Prof. Haw Yang at the Department of Chemistry at Princeton University.
+Due to the rotational Brownian motion of micro-swimmers, their directional motion only persists for a short time.
 To make the motion persistent, we harness for the first time thermal fluctuations in the spirit of a Maxwell demon.
-Photon Nudging follows the orientation of single artificial micro swimmers in realtime to switch the propulsion of the micro swimmer on or off depending on its orientation towards a target location.
-By doing that a motion much like the famous run-and-tumble motion of E-coli batteries arise and the swimmer is able to steer along path and to be localized on target positions.
+Photon nudging follows the orientation of single artificial micro-swimmers in real-time to switch the propulsion of the micro-swimmer on or off depending on its orientation towards a target location.
+By doing that a motion much like the famous run-and-tumble motion of E-coli bacteria arise and the swimmer is able to steer along paths and to be localized on target positions.

 This technique is the foundation for all other swimmer control experiments in the group.
 It allows us to explore the interaction of a controlled number of particles to reveal what hydrodynamic and thermal interaction rules they obey.

 Interactions of Swimmers